untoldengine/UntoldEngine/docs/API/UsingMaterials.md

 ## Textures

-Each material slot (`.baseColor`, `.roughness`, `.metallic`, `.normal` — the `TextureType` enum) can carry an image texture in addition to its scalar/color value.
+Each material slot (`.baseColor`, `.roughness`, `.metallic`, `.normal`, `.height` — the `TextureType` enum) can carry an image texture in addition to its scalar/color value.
 When a texture is present it modulates or replaces the scalar value in the shader, as noted above for roughness and metallic.

 ### Set a Texture